AC-devB/brussels_transport_DA/README.md

 The project began by collecting raw data, which was split across multiple text files.
 Python and Pandas was used to:
 * Download and extract the compressed data.
 * Clean and transform the raw data into a structured format.
-* Load the cleaned data into an SQLite database for efficient querying.
+* Load the cleaned data into a SQLite database for efficient querying.

 ### *Python script for cleaning and sorting data*